Maritime Employer Branding: How to Attract Better Officers to Your Fleet

 Why Employer Branding Matters in Maritime Recruitment

-Seafarers talk.
+seafarers talk.
 A Chief Officer who had a bad experience with a particular operator will tell the officers in his WhatsApp network.
 A Manning Superintendent who treats seafarers with respect becomes the contact people call when they’re ready to make a move.

 This word-of-mouth reputation has always existed in maritime.
-What’s changed is that it now travels faster and further — through online maritime forums, Facebook groups for specific nationalities, and seafarer communities on professional networks.
+What’s changed is that it now travels faster and further, through online maritime forums, Facebook groups for specific nationalities, and seafarer communities on professional networks.
 A shipping company’s reputation as an employer is now visible to candidates who have never sailed with them.

-The practical implication: operators with strong employer brands spend less on recruitment, attract higher-quality candidates for the same salary, and retain crew longer.
-This is not a marketing exercise — it’s a commercial advantage with measurable impact on crewing costs.
+the practical implication: operators with strong employer brands spend less on recruitment, attract higher-quality candidates for the same salary, and retain crew longer.
+This is not a marketing exercise, it’s a commercial advantage with measurable impact on crewing costs.

 What Seafarers Look for in an Employer